hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 2. There must be a software upgrade happening.
 3. Ensure that `config.txt`, `genesis-config.txt`, and `override-config.txt` are not present on disk.

-#### Software Upgrade Network Transplant
+#### Network Transplant

 1. Copy the state and PCES files from a single node in the source network and replicate them to all nodes in the target network.
 2. There must be a loadable state present on disk in the standard location.
-3. There must be a software upgrade happening.
-4. Provide a `override-config.txt` file on disk in the same directory that `config.txt` is normally provided.
+3. Provide a `override-config.txt` file on disk in the same directory that `config.txt` is normally provided.
-5. Do not provide a `genesis-config.txt` or `config.txt` file on disk.
+4. Do not provide a `genesis-config.txt` or `config.txt` file on disk.
-6. After startup the `override-config.txt` file will be moved to a subdirectory `archive/yyyy-MM-dd_HH-mm-ss/`.
+5. After startup the `override-config.txt` file will be moved to a subdirectory `archive/yyyy-MM-dd_HH-mm-ss/`.